Chad Wallach

-Chad Arthur Wallach (born November 4, 1991) is an American professional baseball catcher who is a free agent.
+Chad Arthur Wallach (born November 4, 1991) is an American professional baseball catcher in the Athletics organization.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Miami Marlins, and Los Angeles Angels.
 He was drafted by the Marlins in the fifth round of the 2013 MLB draft.

 Early life and college

 Wallach grew up in Orange, California, and attended Calvary Chapel High School in Santa Ana, California.
-He was selected in the 43rd round of the 2010 Major League Baseball Draft by the Los Angeles Dodgers, but opted not to sign in order to play college baseball at Cal State Fullerton.
+He was selected in the 43rd round of the 2010 Major League Baseball draft by the Los Angeles Dodgers, but opted not to sign in order to play college baseball at Cal State Fullerton.
 Wallach played three seasons with the Titans, hitting .272 in 102 games.
 As a junior, Wallach batted .309 with 24 runs scored, 14 doubles, two home runs and 32 RBIs and was drafted by the Miami Marlins in the fifth round of the 2013 Major League Baseball draft.